 Typically, studies of educational policy focus on measuring the effects of a policy.
 However, I am interested in the process of a policy: how does a legislation, a piece of writing, or a program become something?
 I gather that important, but often missed, factors are the ultimate “users” of a policy: teachers, parents, and students, for example.
-I typically use “neo-institutional” (Powell & Colyvas, 2008) and interpretive/sense-making (Spillane, 2004; Yanow, 2000) theories to frame this work, as such perspectives highlight the central role of “cultural scripts”—meta-narratives, discourses, or major “storylines” (Hamann, 2011)—in developing policies/organizations.
+I typically use “neo-institutional” (Powell & Colyvas, 2008), interpretive/sense-making (Spillane, 2004; Yanow, 2000), and critical discourse (Fairclough, 2015; Gee, 2014) theories to frame this work, as such perspectives highlight the central role of “cultural scripts”—meta-narratives, discourses, or major “storylines” (Hamann, 2011)—in developing policies/organizations.

 My research questions in this area include: How does public discourse shape the implementation of new bilingual education policies?
 How do federal accountability policies shape schooling at the local level?
 How do elementary-aged children understand their schools’ classroom policies?